 Gene and genome structure

 Eukaryotes have a richly structured genome.
 It folds in a hierarchical fashion to fit in the nucleus, is full of the leftovers of transposable elements and viruses, dedicates only a small part of its DNA sequence to protein-coding genes, and encodes its genes in pieces.
-“How such genomes have evolved?”, is a question I asked in my first publication and keeps on intriguing me.
+“How do genomes evolve?”, is a question I asked in my first publication and that keeps on intriguing me.